reactjs/react.dev/content/docs/faq-state.md

 In React, both `this.props` and `this.state` represent the *rendered* values, i.e. what's currently on the screen.

-Calls to `setState` are asynchronous - don't rely on `this.state` to reflect the new value immediately after calling `setState`.
+Calls to `setState` are queued/delayed/deferred - don't rely on `this.state` to reflect the new value immediately after calling `setState`.
 Pass an updater function instead of an object if you need to compute values based on the current state (see below for details).

 Example of code that will *not* behave as expected: